An Immersed Interface Method for Incompressible Flows and Near Contact: Discrete Equations of Motion

 This section explores the modified interpolation step, as the $L^2$ projection is the same as used in Kolahdouz et al\cite{kolahdouz_immersed_2020}.
 Consider the bounding box of Eulerian nodes on which Cartesian velocities are evaluated.
 First, we identify all interfacial quadrature points, $\{\boldsymbol{\alpha}_k\}_{k=1}^{N}$, on $\Gamma_t^1$ that are located within the bounding box.
-If $\Gamma_t^1$ is the only interface within this box, we compute a modified bilinear interpolation of the corner velocities to $\boldsymbol{\alpha}_k$ using correction terms, as in Tan et al\cite{tan_immersed_2009}.
+We compute a modified bilinear interpolation of the corner velocities to $\boldsymbol{\alpha}_k$ using correction terms, as in Tan et al\cite{tan_immersed_2009} with the no slip condition applied.
 For an isotropic grid spacing $h$, the interface velocity $\U(\boldsymbol{\alpha}_k)$ is

 in which